 "My passion for service and caring for athletes reached a peak when I volunteered with the Boston Marathon for 10 years and eventually became a Medical Tent Captain"

 While becoming one of the few female athletic trainers in a male dominated field, I was determined to make my mark as a collegiate athletic trainer.
-I vaulted numerous barriers, proving female athletic trainers are capable of providing stellar injury prevention, treatment and rehabilitation of collegiate athletics.
-My twelve-year journey enabled me to work at Bates College and the University of Southern Maine treating athletes in field hockey, baseball, squash, swimming and diving, men's ice hockey, men's and women's lacrosse, tennis and basketball - to name a few.
-Throughout this tenure, my goal was always to attend to and enable my athletes to be prepared to play the sport, offer superior rehabilitation, and return them to their teams as soon as they were pain-free and totally functional.
+I vaulted numerous barriers, proving female athletic trainers are capable of providing stellar injury prevention, management, care and rehabilitation of collegiate athletes.
+My twelve-year journey enabled me to work at Bates College and the University of Southern Maine, treating athletes in field hockey, baseball, squash, swimming and diving, men's ice hockey, men's and women's lacrosse, tennis and basketball - to name just a few.
+Throughout this tenure, my goal was always to attend to and enable my athletes to be prepared to play the sport after suffering an athletic injury, offer superior rehabilitation, and return them to their teams as soon as they were pain-free and totally functional.